athack-ctf/chall2025-man-hat-sin-cos-1a/HACKME.md

 Can you find the geohash of the secret laboratory?

-NOTE: the flag has the format AHACKCTF{_} where _ is a geohash, in lowercase, with 7 characters precision.
+NOTE: the flag has the format `AHACKCTF{_}` where `_` is a geohash, in lowercase, with 7 characters precision.
+For instance, if the location if the Eiffel Tower, the flag would be `ATHACKCTF{u09tunq}`.